oklookat/Telega-RPC/README.md

 # Telega-RPC

-* Development in progress.
-Some functions may be removed, changed, etc.
+(This is unfinished software, so there may be bugs, errors, and so on.
+Development stopped.)

 With this soft you can control your Windows-machine from your Telegram Bot.
 1. Create your Telegram Bot and copy bot token (see @BotFather on Telegram).